aws-solutions-library-samples/sample-s3-rollback-tool/README.md

    ![DT state with versions](images/badstate(versions).png)

-4. Create a real-time inventory (see [Creating a real-time inventory using the ListObjectVersions API](#creating-a-real-time-inventory-using-the-listobjectversions-api)), and copy the output CSV into S3.
+4. If you did not enable S3 Metadata live inventory tables, instead create a real-time inventory (see [Creating a real-time inventory using the ListObjectVersions API](#creating-a-real-time-inventory-using-the-listobjectversions-api)), and copy the output CSV into S3.
 5. Deploy the [CloudFormation template](s3-rollback.yaml).
    - Enter the name of the test bucket you just created.
    - Enter a timestamp (in UTC) after step 2 but before step 3.
 In this example, it was `2025-08-22T11:01:00`.